Macrometacorp/docs/docs/quickstart.md

 In the previous step, you created the `getAddresses` Query Worker, which is basically the READ in a CRUD API (Create, Read, Update, Delete).
 Build the rest of the API by creating a Query Worker for each of the following queries.

 1. In **QUERIES**, click **New**.
-2. Copy and paste a code block.
+1. Copy and paste a code block.
-3. Save the query using the name with each code block.
+1. Save the query using the name with each code block.
-4. Click **API Endpoint** and record the API Usage information.
+1. Click **API Endpoint** and record the API Usage information.
-5. Test the query.
+1. Test the query.

-To test a query, enter any necessary information in the [bind parameters](c8ql/fundamentals.md#bind-parameters) and then click **Run Query** or use the `curl` API call.
+To test a query, enter any necessary information in the [bind parameters](c8ql/fundamentals.md#bind-parameters) and click **Run Query** or use the `curl` API call.
 The screenshot below shows how to enter information for testing.

 ![Test a query](/img/quickstart/test-query.png)

 :::note
-If you run a query that requires a key without entering one in the bind parameters, then you will see an error.
+If a query requires a key, you must enter one in the bind parameters or else the query will fail with an error.
 :::

 ### Create a new record.